wilmaplus/web-backend/README.md

 ## Reason of making this backend
 Visma has CORS issues with Wilma, and requests don't work from browser to Wilma directly.
 That's why.
-When they'll fix their CORS issues, this backend wouldn't handle any confidential information, only API key generation.
+When they'll fix their CORS issues, this backend wouldn't handle any confidential information, only API key generation and Wilma Plus' special features.